EliotKhachi/publicZk/202207030601/README.md

 	* Select the Internal IP address as the LAN IP address of the machine that you are hosting your server on (192.168.1...)
 	* Select the Protocol to be TCP *and* UDP, (BOTH)

 4. You're done!
 Save the settings.
-You can now host your server to the internet from your specified machine.
+You can now host your server on the internet from your specified machine.

 ## Tags
 #dev #networks